bitm4ncer/scatalog/README.md

 _Browse the entire Spotify catalog of any label

-_Explore related artists and all thier labels
+_Explore related artists and all their labels

 _Add related labels to your search

 _Sort and search catalogs

-_Save *scatalog* in for later revision
+_Save *scatalog* for later revision

 _________________________________________________

 ##  Quick Start Guide